silveralcid/Practice-Dating-App/README.md

 Angular still not working because missing npm/ng/node_modules still?!
+Solved by copy pasting the folder from client to npm/ng/

 Node works but now git is not updating client folder. blue with arrow on github page?